 Not only have students lost learning opportunities typically taking place in face-to-face experiences, but schools have also lost learners.
 Students who left their high school or college before graduating most often disconnected mentally and emotionally long before they left physically.
 Usually, leaving school early occurs because students cannot relate their educational experiences to what they imagine their futures to be.
 The pandemic provided the tipping point that led many students to the conclusion that continued education is not meaningful or even relevant to their futures.

-Although these losses of motivation and morale are not entirely surprising given the rapid switch to remote learning that schools endured, they still warrant serious concern over the important question of how to mitigate risks posed to students.
+Although these losses of motivation and morale are not entirely surprising given the rapid switch to remote learning that schools endured, they still warrant serious concern over the important questions of how to mitigate risks posed to students.
 There is no clear-cut answer, but many experts and educators alike are starting with a renewed focus on student engagement and the critical role it knowingly plays in learning and academic achievement.
 This all begs an even bigger question of, “How can educators improve student engagement at their school?”

 Strengthening Student Engagement